Ghosts of the Pickens County Courthouse in Haunted Alabama

 Despite this, the phenomena of “The Face in the Courthouse Window” continues to draw curious paranormal enthusiasts.
 Many believe that this eerie face represents the haunted history of the courthouse.
 On stormy nights, some have even reported seeing the face move or hearing ghostly noises within the courthouse structure.
 Whether or not these claims are true, they add compelling intrigue to the eerie tale of Pickens County Courthouse.

-Related Haunted Stories: Lincoln Heights Jail
+Related Haunted Stories: Bibb County Jail

 Please remember, while the above tales are fascinating, they remain largely as folklore and should be interpreted as such.
 Reality may always not match up with legends and tales.